tilt-dev/tilt.build/docs/tiltfile_concepts.md

 layout: docs
 ---

-This doc describes concepts in the Tiltfile, expanding on the [Tutorial](tutorial.html).
+This doc describes concepts in the Tiltfile, expanding on the [Getting Started Tutorial](/tutorial) and [Write a Tiltfile Guide](tiltfile_authoring.html).
 Unlike the [API Reference](api.html), it groups functions by themes and explains why you'd choose to use a function.

 ## Execution Model
 `Tiltfile`s are written in [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
 Tilt executes the `Tiltfile` on startup.

 Functions like `k8s_yaml` and `docker_build` register information.
 At the end of the execution, Tilt uses the resulting configuration.
-In addition to the final configuration, Tilt records file accesses; Tilt watches these files, and reexecutes when one changes (but not on every source file change).
+In addition to the final configuration, Tilt records file accesses; Tilt watches these files, and re-executes when one changes (but not on every source file change).

 Because your Tiltfile is a program, you can configure it with familiar constructs like loops, functions, arrays, etc. This makes Tilt more extensible than a configuration that requires hard-coding all possible options up-front.